 Red Dot Sights

 The red dot sight has become a common choice for a first upgrade and the low-cost of entry makes it a very attractive option.
-A red dot sight has a red (or green) dot of (or other reticle patterns) and the dot is placed on the target and the weapon is fired.
-With the red dot sight, we have multiple technologies in place ranging from fiber optics to holographic reticles.
+A red dot sight has a red (or green) dot (or other reticle patterns) and the dot is placed on the target and the weapon is fired.
+Historically, a “red dot” or reflex sight can go back quite far, as far as the 1900s and the Nydar Sight.
+These predecessors bear similarities to red dots save for the LED illumination which came much later.
+Modern red dot sights use a clear lens and reflector to superimpose a dot on the target, and they utilize everything from fiber optics to holographic technology.
 The first step is to choose a dot size and shape that will best fit your uses.

 Dot Size, Dot Pattern

 Choosing the wrong reticle for your use can be a hindrance.
 Making the proper choice of dot size and shape is dependent on your uses.
 Too small a dot and it won’t be as quick to pick up by the eye.
 Too large a dot and the dot can obscure your target if you are shooting at longer distances.
 Some red dot sights attempt to fix this issue by allowing a large circle dot reticle where there is a large ring with a precision dot in the center.The Eotech reticle is a perfect example.
 Deciding what dot to choose is the first step, and it is important to pick something that will suit your uses.

 A simple 4 MOA dot will suit a general purpose rifle well.
 It is small enough to allow precision at medium range distances and large enough to be quickly picked up by the eye.
 Be wary of products that allow you to switch reticle patterns.
 These products have a reputation of being UN-reliable or often on the cheaper side of the fence.
 There are exceptions, but as with anything, do your research.